Preparing for Letting

 ⇒Ensure the garden or yard is neat and tidy

-In addition to the annual GAS SAFETY INSPECTION, which is mandatory, we also recommend the installation of SMOKE ALARMS (at least two), a CARBON MONOXIDE DETECTOR (close to any gas appliances) and an electrical FIXED WIRING TEST.
-An ENERGY PERFORMANCE CERTIFICATE will also be required and must be available to view prior to the start of any tenancy.
+In addition to the annual Gas Safety Inspection, the installation of Smoke Alarms are mandatory, along with a Carbon Monoxide Detector and an electrical Fixed Wiring Test.
+An Energy Performance Certificate will also be required and must be available to view prior to the start of any tenancy.
 Please see the EPC section on this website for further details.

 Guide & Information

 Your property is a valuable asset and provided a few simple steps are followed, letting your property can be a profitable and stress free experience.
 We are here to assist you every step of the way.
 We can also offer free impartial advice on potential purchases should you wish to add to your portfolio or if you are a new landlord.

 Once you have instructed us to act on your behalf, you can relax, knowing that your property is in safe hands.
 Using state of the art computer software, allied to our extensive local knowledge and experience, we endeavour to match your property with a suitable tenant that is right for you.
 We actively market your property via the local press, internet portals, our website and eye catching ‘To Let’ board.
 Potential tenants are then assessed to their suitability and if required, accompanied to view your property.
 Subject to satisfactory replies to reference enquires, a tenancy can then be agreed.
 Prior to the tenant taking possession we will collect the initial rent together with the security deposit.